johnnovak/RML-Amiga/website/docs/manual/introduction.md

 The CRT shader setup works on any monitor resolution, from 1080p to 5K and beyond.
 A variable refresh rate (VRR), adaptive-sync display (e.g., Nvidia G-Sync or AMD FreeSync capable) is highly recommended.
-Fixed-refresh rate monitors will work fine, too, but it can be a bit more hassle to minimise input lag in action games with vsync enabled on such displays.
+Fixed-refresh rate monitors will work fine too, but it can be a bit more hassle to minimise input lag in action games with vsync enabled on such displays.
 If you only care about slower-paced games (e.g., RPGs, adventures) and watching demos, a fixed-refresh monitor will work great.